About Dr. Weiss

 - alternative and complementary medicine

 - geriatric psychiatry

 - diseases and injuries of the brain

-Dr. Weiss has broad specialization which includes geriatric psychiatry.
+Dr. Weiss has broad specializations that includes geriatric psychiatry.
 He served as faculty at Rush Medical School in geriatric psychiatry and is published in the International Journal of Geriatric Psychiatry.
 His interests apply to medical-legal issues of the elderly like the relationship between psychiatric and physical illness where there are allegations of Undue Influence, Testamentary Capacity, elder abuse, and/or susceptibility to forms of fraud.

 Dual Diagnosis: Program Founder and Faculty

-After completing psychiatric residency in the 1990s, Dr. Weiss was involved in teaching the first ever module of Problem Based Learning to Northwestern medical students.
+After completing psychiatric residency in the 1990s, Dr. Weiss was involved in teaching the first module of Problem-Based Learning to Northwestern medical students.
 He then mentored social work and psychology psychotherapy students in the art of dual diagnosis group psychotherapy.
-He was on the faculty and staff of Chicago Osteopathic Hospital and faculty of the associated Osteopathic Medical School, where he taught residents group psychiatry and was the head of the inpatient psychiatric unit.
+Dr. Weiss served as faculty and staff of Chicago Osteopathic Hospital and faculty of the associated Osteopathic Medical School, where he taught residents Group Psychiatry and was the head of the inpatient psychiatric unit.
 He taught geriatric psychiatry at Rush Medical School.

 In addition, from 1991 to 1999, Dr. Weiss did forensics work for the Illinois Department of Professional Regulation and Medical Disciplinary Board as well as the Drug Enforcement Administration (DEA).

 Dr. Weiss has been fascinated by the relationship between nutrition and physical and mental health for many decades.
 He minored in Nutrition at MIT and did bench research in the Division of Oral Science in the Nutrition Department.
 In medical school, Dr. Weiss did research on the hypothalamic glucose receptors.